lashtear/tinymux/README.md

   * Various fun feeps
 	* Support more calendars, including detailed Julian support.
 	* Functions for precise (and *accurate*) calculations of lunar/planetary/celestial positions at arbitrary date/time.
-	* Similar functions that can use programmable data in support of fictional solar systems.
+	* Similar functions that can use programmable data in support of fictional solar systems, and at least patched-conics style predictive orbital mechanics calculations.
+KerbalMUX, anyone?
 * Build/Packaging
   * Will re-Debianize the package using the new automake/libtool work.
   * Migration tools to somewhat-safely move existing mushes into the new style separated game/binary setup.